srendall91/orkney-electricity/retrieval/readme.md

 # Online archive data retrieval

-Two external web resources have been identified that can provide information relevant to this investigation
+Two external web resources have been identified that can provide information relevant to this investigation.

 ## Wind turbine records